 Person One has an extensive collection of pumpkin scented candles, has been planning their costume for approximately six months, and has exhausted their Hocus Pocus DVD.
 Weekend activities include carving jack-o-lanterns, haunted hayride mn, and bobbing for apples while munching on candy corn and drinking Pumpkin Spice Lattes or hot cider.

-Person Two knows Halloween is fast-approaching but has yet to actually put their Halloween costume together despite their looming Halloweekend plans OR get in the seasonal spirit.
+Person Two knows Halloween is fast-approaching but has yet to actually put their Halloween costume together despite their looming Halloweekend plans.
+But they’re not the type to worry too much, because they can always get something like this breathable baggy outfit as a last-minute costume.
+What is worrying is that they’re having a hard time figuring out what to do on the big day.
 Weekend activities include: seeing everyone participate in the activities listed above via social media because they’re occupying their time in an assortment of other ways.